BigQuery Day

 Pedro Conde Fernández

-Lead Data Engineer & Tech Lead, Google Cloud Platform
+Lead Data Engineer & Tech Lead (Freelancer) – Google Cloud, L.L.Bean

 Oryan Omer